Svellem/brad-homeassistant-config/README.md

   * Sunset - 40m before sunset, turn on evening lights
   * Day - during day turn on day dim lights and throttle Transmission
   * Evening - turn on dim lights if I come home after 10pm
+  * After Midnight - turn on red lights if I come home 12a-430a
   * Turn everything off when no one's home
   * Turn Closet lights on/off by motion detector
   * Turn Bathroom lights on/off by motion detector (off 12a-8:30a)